maxstelling/year-4-all-about-me/index.markdown

 and our friends came over for the rest of the week butit was too full for everyone to fit so ada an i went into ivys room ada and ivy slept in beds and i slept on the air matres

-the next day we went to betis and i got stung by a jellyfish
+the next day we went to betis and i got stung by a jellyfish.